jjjjcccjjf/slim-crud/README.md

 This Slim CRUD Template is a fork of the [slim/slim-skeleton](https://github.com/slimphp/Slim-Skeleton) application.

-The `routes.php` contains a basic RESTful architectural pattern example to kickstart your API development using Slim as the microframework.
+Check out the `routes.php` for a basic RESTful architecture pattern example to kickstart your API development.

-This application utilizes the Eloquent ORM for basic CRUD operations and PSR-4 autoloading standard for the `classes` folder.
+This application utilizes the Eloquent ORM for basic CRUD operations and PSR-4 autoloading standard for the autoloading classes inside the `classes` folder.

 >Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
 It also uses the Monolog logger.